 Clay may loosen or damage set stones.
 Your bling may also leave scars in your work.
 We suggest removing your jewelry in the studio.

 + - Kiln

-Access to the kiln area is limited to staff only.
+Access to the kiln area is restricted to OHP staff, ONLY.

 + - Drugs & Alcohol

 We are an alcohol and drug free studio.
 We reserve the right to ask you to leave the studio if you are disruptive or appear to be under the influence of alcohol or recreational drugs.